-How to Target Audiences with Google Search Ads
+How to Layer Target Audiences with Regular Google Search Ads

-When thinking about Google Search Ads, consider when people search for keywords in Google or Bing.
-There is a lot of intent behind keyword searches that can help with digital marketing.
+When thinking about Google Search Ads, there is a lot of intent behind keyword searches that can help with being in front of those directly searching for what you have to offer but keyword intent can be misleading.
 For example, if someone searches “painting” that could mean lots of different things.
 Are they looking for supplies or art projects?
 Interior or exterior services?
 Residential or commercial?
 Etc.

 This is where Google Search Ad audience targeting becomes very useful for getting in front of the people who want your products or services.
 Because keywords don’t always tell the intent of the search they need to be layered with demographic information.
 Google, just like Facebook, is collecting demographic info on us.
 By gathering information on its users, Google has details about browser activity, logins, computer type, apps used, videos watched, gender, interests, habits, websites visited, online interaction… and the list goes on.
 All of this online behavior data combined, in a sense, tells Google who we are.